-Capital expenditure by Australian businesses could fall further than during the financial crisis amid an end to the commodity "super cycle", and as global corporate investment struggles to recover, an international survey has found.
+Capital expenditure by Australian businesses could fall further than during the financial crisis amid an end to the commodity "super cycle", and as global

 Business investment in Australia, dominated by the mining sector, could slip by 12 per cent this year and more than 20 per cent next year, ratings agency Standard & Poor's said in a report.
 Such falls would reverse the 20 per cent of growth during the past two years.

 "The estimated decline in spending, if realised, would be the worst capex growth figures for Australia in the 10-year period we have data for, exceeding the downturn that followed the global financial crisis," S&P credit analyst Terry Chan said.